Returning home from work, a blonde was shocked

 They're our link to our nearest backup,

-they get info on cars we have stopped.
+they get info on

 Without them on the radio,